Access to and Use of Bank Services in Nigeria: Micro-Econometric Evidence

 Efobi, U., Beecroft, I. and Osabuohien, E. S.

-Beecroft Ibukun » Beecroft is an Economics Researcher and Faculty at Covenant University (CU), Nigeria, from where she holds a bachelor’s degree in Economics.
-She also holds a master’s degree from the University of London’s School of Oriental and African Studies, United Kingdom.
-She has prior experience working with the Office for National Statistics, London, United Kingdom, as well as with Zenith Bank Plc... view full profile
+Beecroft Ibukun » Beecroft is an Economics Researcher and Faculty at Covenant University (CU), Nigeria, from where she holds both a bachelor and doctorate degree in Economics.
+Her master’s degree in Finance and Development was obtained from the University of London’s School of Oriental and African Studies, United Kingdom.
+She has prior experience working with the Office for National Statistics, London,... view full profile

 Institutions, Fiscal Performance, and Development Trajectories in ECOWAS: Implications for Sustainability